lovell/sharp/docs/README.md

 As well as image resizing, operations such as rotation, extraction, compositing and gamma correction are available.

-Most modern macOS, Windows and Linux systems running Node.js >= 14.15.0 do not require any additional install or runtime dependencies.
+Most modern macOS, Windows and Linux systems do not require any additional install or runtime dependencies.

 ### Formats